Janalytics94/anomaly-detection-software/README.md

     │   ├── ingest
-    │   ├── model                                             # module to call the prediction models │   ├── notebooks                                         # notebooks with detailed explanation of the procedure │   └── plots
+    │   ├── model                                             # module to call the prediction models │   ├── notebooks                                         # notebooks with detailed explanation of the procedure │   └── plots                                             # directory with plots of interest
+    |   └── results                                           # results
     │
     ├── data
-        ├──raw                                                 # contains each scenario of the LID-DS which was considered ├── interim                                            # will contain the data in the desired format
+        ├──raw                                                 # contains each scenario of the LID-DS which was considered ├── master                                            # will contain the data in the desired format

 ## Create Data